tritonas00/system-tar-and-restore/README.md

 - In case of Gentoo package genkernel is required to build initramfs.
 If you dont want initramfs image you can use -D to disable genkernel check and initramfs building.

-- In case of Gentoo and simple luks it is recommended to open the device as */dev/mapper/root* ([reference](http://www.gentoo-wiki.info/Initramfs)).
-Otherwise add *root=/dev/ram0* in kernel options.

 - In the target system, the script saves configuration files before generate/modify them with *-old* suffix.

 - In case of UEFI, you must boot in UEFI enviroment to restore a system.
 The script will check if */sys/firmware/efi* exists and act accordingly.